tommyblue/Bind-Log-Analyzer/README.md

 ## Changelog

+### 0.2.2

+Added the new BindLogAnalyzer::LogUtils module and the Logger support in various parts of the code

 ### 0.2.1

 If the **-c, --config CONFIG** parameter is not specified, it tries to use a *database.yml* file in the directory from where the gem was launched